zaynpatel/pie-2023-03/mechanical-mirror/Mechanical.md

 Each pixel was attached with paper straws to a rectangular PLA frame where it was free to rotate.
 These frames with the pixels within were glued together and attached to a larger base.

-The pixel structure was then glued to the square structure with the stepper-motor powered vertical servo arm.
+The pixel structure was then glued to the square structure with the stepper-motor-powered vertical servo arm.
 The moving servo arm was further locked in place by 2 dowels that helped guide its movement.
 This square structure was then glued to the piece containing the pixels.
 The threaded rod was a simple one designed for construction and thus was held in place by multiple nuts and bolts and the VSA was attached to it with a nut as well.
 2 servos, each with a gear attached to it, are mounted to the VSA.

 We used a scrap threaded rod as a lead screw, instead of a proper lead screw with a larger pitch.
 Due to our unfamiliarity with lead screws, we wanted to test whether the idea would work before ordering one.
 The threaded rod we used has a much lower pitch than the lead screws used in Sprints 2 and 3, so traversal along it was very slow.
 However, it provided proof of concept that the design would work.